HIS 4610 Social Responsibility in Malaysia & Thailand

 Tuition is paid directly to SFS and is included in the fall/spring semester flat rate tuition charge (up to 20 credits)

 To discuss tuition or your financial situation or to learn about grant opportunities, visit Student Financial Services.

 Estimated Incidentals: $200

-Incidentals and additional meals (lunches and dinners) are based on average expenses from 2018 Thailand/Laos course.
+Incidentals and additional meals (lunches and dinners) are based on average expenses from 2018 Thailand/Malaysia course.

 Expenses may be higher or lower depending on student's meal preferences and personal spending habits.

 All students are asked to research the visa requirements for their nationality to travel to Thailand AND Malaysia (including countries transited through) before committing to the course.